discourse/prometheus_exporter/README.md

 ```

-Ensure you run the exporter via
+Ensure you run the exporter in a monitored background process via

 ```
 % bundle exec prometheus_exporter